Clatters/Sibilla/README.md

 ## Firmware development

 Sibilla is based on a Patch Submodule: a DSP platform for eurorack synthesizers created by Electrosmith.
+It's based on a STM32 M7 processor at 480MHz, 96kHz / 24-bit audio and RAM for up to 10 minute audio buffers.
 You can experiment with new codes and ideas and restore the Clatters official firmware whenever you want with a few clicks.

 ### Coding resources